Himalayan bulbul: Taxonomy and systematics

 The Himalayan bulbul is considered to belong to a superspecies along with the white-eared bulbul, white-spectacled bulbul, African red-eyed bulbul, Cape bulbul, and common bulbul.
 The alternate name, white-cheeked bulbul, is also used by the white-eared bulbul.

 Description

 The Himalayan bulbul is about 18 cm in length, with a wingspan of 25.5–28 cm and an average weight of 30 g.
 Its head, throat, and crest are black and white.
 The back, side, and lengthy tail are brown, the underside is pale yellow.
 Sexes have similar plumage.
 The song is a beautiful 4-part whistle, which resembles an accelerated oriole whistle.

 Distribution and habitat

 The species occurs in the northern regions of the Indian subcontinent and some adjoining areas.
-It is found in and near the Himalayas.
+It is found predominantly in Kashmir and near the Himalayas.

 The Himalayan bulbul frequents forests and shrubland and also comes into gardens and parks.